ericoporto/ags-manual-wiki/Settingupthegame.md

 If you want, you can assign more or less colours to the backgrounds.
-To toggle the background assignment on/off, click on the slot, then check the "This colour is room-dependant" box to swap the slot's status.
+To toggle the background assignment on/off, click on the slot, then check the "This colour is room-dependent" box to swap the slot's status.

 **IMPORTANT NOTE:** *You must set up the palette as you want it before you start making your game - if you change it later, you will have to